-Idaho Elk & Hunting Seasons Information and Regulations, 2022 – 2023
+Idaho Elk & Hunting Seasons Information and Regulations, 2023 – 2024

 *All information listed below is disclosed based on research we have conducted.
-We do our best to ensure that all information is up to date and accurate.
+We do our best to ensure that all information is up-to-date and accurate.
 However, rules and regulations are changing every day.
 Please make sure to verify your state-specific regulations prior to your hunt.

 Idaho is home to some great hunting opportunities and is known for its elk hunts.
 There is lots of other game to track and harvest though and you can be sure you will find